 The meaning of Jayuya

 As Puerto Ricans rebelled with guns in hand, anti-colonial struggles in Africa, Asia, the Caribbean and Latin America waged on.
-The Jayuya Uprising in Puerto Rico was part of the global resistance of oppressed and exploited people.
+The Jayuya Uprising in Puerto Rico was part of that global resistance of oppressed and exploited people.

-Although the efforts of the Nationalist Party failed to expel colonialism a political victory was won.
+Although the efforts of the Nationalist Party failed to expel colonialism a political victory was won nevertheless.
 This episode proved that the colonizers will compel the people to rebel.
 It does not matter how great the repressive reach is it can never erase from the minds of colonized people the pride of their national identity and their revolutionary traditions.

 On September 23, 1868, in the city of Lares, Puerto Rico, was the historic site of an uprising against African chattel slavery under Spanish colonial domination.
-The event is known as “El Grito de Lares”—the outcry of Lares— which affirmed the existence of the Puerto Rican nation and its struggle for national liberation, first against Spanish and then against U.S. colonialism.
+The event is known as “El Grito de Lares”—the outcry of Lares—which affirmed the existence of the Puerto Rican nation and its struggle for national liberation, first against Spanish and then U.S. colonialism.
 It is a struggle that continues to this day.

 El Grito de Lares took place in a world context of bourgeois democratic revolutions against the remnants of feudalism in the dominant European powers.
 Feudal states like Spain, basing themselves on the wealth generated by large land holdings and colonial exploitation, were forcefully compelled to give way to the growing power of world capitalism.

 The Haitian Revolution of 1802-04, coming in the wake of the French Revolution that began in 1789, marked the first Black republic in history.
 The victory of African slaves who rebelled and broke away from French colonial domination inspired millions throughout Latin America, the Caribbean and the world.
 Slave owners everywhere became apprehensive about this event, especially in the United States.